dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 mkdir Results/UK10K_OnePercenters/ImportanceSamplingSims/
 mkdir Results/UK10K/ImportanceSamplingSims
 cd Scripts/Sims/ConstantPopSize/ImportanceSamplingSims
-bash RunImportanceSamplingConstantSizeDenserGrid.sh
+sbatch --array=601-700 RunImportanceSamplingConstantSizeDenserGrid.sh
 cd Scripts/Sims/AncientBottleneck/ImportanceSamplingSims
-bash RunImportanceSamplingPopulationExpansion.sh
+sbatch --array=601-700 RunImportanceSamplingPopulationExpansion.sh
 cd Scripts/Sims/PopExpansion/ImportanceSamplingSims
-bash RunImportanceSamplingPopulationExpansion.sh
+sbatch --array=601-700 RunImportanceSamplingPopulationExpansion.sh
 cd Scripts/Sims/UK10K_OnePercenters/ImportanceSamplingSims
-bash RunImportanceSamplingPopulationExpansion.sh
+sbatch --array=601-700 RunImportanceSamplingPopulationExpansion.sh

-Run using values of SLURM_ARRAY_TASK_ID that go from 601-700
+Run the past commands using values of SLURM_ARRAY_TASK_ID that go from 601-700

 The output of the program are the simulated allele frequency trajectories that end with a certain frequency in the present.
 Each trajectory has an associated weight.